-An employee who has left his or her employment on 1 December 2020 or 1 May 2022 or later and has not received a salary increase under Section 1.2 shall notify the company of his or her claim no later than one month after the employee of the company have been informed that the salary review is completed.
+An employee who has left his or her employment on 1 May 2023 or 1 May 2024 or later and has not received a salary increase under Section 1.2 shall notify the company of his or her claim no later than one month after the employees of the company have been informed that the salary review is completed.
 If the employee neglects to do so, he/she will not be entitled to a salary increase under this salary agreement.